 - Planning street cards, Glebe 1948 to 1999.
 Planning street cards provide information about historical building and development applications.
 Guide to using Planning Street Cards.

 - Sands Directory search.

 The firm of John Sands Ltd (Printers and Stationers) published their directory each year from 1858–59 to 1932–33 (except for 1872, 1874, 1878 and 1881).
 One part of the Sands Directory was a list of every suburb by street and householder.
 It is an excellent source document to find the name of each householder at a specific address and time.
 In early years, the house was often referred to by a house name—another tip for a Trove search.
 Sometimes the names of streets have changed, sometimes the numbering of individual houses have changed—beware!

 Step 6: Search the Glebe Society’s Bulletin

-Finally, of course, you can search every issue of our Bulletin, with many articles over the years on street and house history.
+Finally, of course, you can search this website and our Bulletin.
+Both have many articles over the years on street and house history.